CREATOR Gateway

 Take into account that

-docker compose upis not interactive, therefore the program won't be able to read the inputs.
+docker compose upis not interactive, therefore the program won't be able to read the keyboard inputs.
 You can rundocker compose up -dand then attach to the specific container (check its name/id withdocker ps) withdocker attach <container>.- Create the following

 Linux/macOS